pankaj4u4m/auto_backup_restore_apps/README.md

 apt-mark manual
 manual is used to mark a package as being manually installed, which will prevent the package from being automatically removed if no other packages depend on it.

+# Installation
+Place /etc/rc.local file from this project to systems /etc/rc.local.
+Script will automatically run at the start of system.